MaCoredroid/homework_for_Internet_app/task3/readme.md

 #### Docker first attempt
 First install docker following the document https://docs.docker.com/ <br>
+ Try `sudo docker run hello-world` to check whether your have successfully installed docker. <br>
 In command line, just type in <br>
 Run this command in your favourite shell <br>
 `sudo usermod -a -G docker $USER`<br>